sderev/lmterminal/README.md

 # LMT: The CLI Tool for ChatGPT

-`lmt` is the primary tool of the [LLM-Toolbox](https://github.com/sderev/llm-toolbox) and a versatile command-line interface tool that allows you to interact directly with OpenAI's ChatGPT models.
-With `lmt`, you can bring the power of artificial intelligence to your terminal.
+`lmt` is the primary tool of the [LLM-Toolbox](https://github.com/sderev/llm-toolbox) and a versatile CLI interface tool that allows you to interact directly with OpenAI's ChatGPT models.

-As a crucial component of the LLM-Toolbox, `lmt` exemplifies the toolbox's dedication to providing powerful, flexible tools that harness the capabilities of language models.
+As a crucial component of the LLM-Toolbox, `lmt` exemplifies the toolbox's dedication to provide powerful and flexible tools that harness the capabilities of language models.
 It allows access to all available models of ChatGPT, including gpt-3.5-turbo, gpt-3.5-turbo-16k, gpt-4, and gpt-4-32k.

 Furthermore, `lmt` enables you to design and use your own templates, broadening its potential applications.
 The ability to read from `stdin` using pipes also allows for convenient integration with other command-line tools.

-If you find this project beneficial, consider expression your support by giving it a star ⭐😊.
+If you find this project beneficial, consider expressing your support by giving it a star ⭐😊.

 ![cioran](https://github.com/sderev/lmt/assets/24412384/2e79cc97-903a-46ee-8a48-c5e42dbf7a63)